snabbco/snabb/src/program/l2vpn/README.md

      property of the VPLS.
 To avoid misconfigurations, it is also communicated to the remote endpoints of all pseudowires through the control channel to make the MTU coherent across the entire virtual switch.

      Since the MTU of the ACs is configured independently in the `interfaces` section, an error is raised when the MTU setting between the VPLS and any of its ACs differs.
+If an AC is in [VLAN-mode](#ac-modes), the size of the service-delimiting tag (4 bytes) is subtracted from the MTU of the sub-interface before it is compared to the VPLS MTU.

    *  `vc_id`